etchedheadplate/reactive-bounties/src/demos/AutomatedPredictionMarket/README.md

 This proposed solution for Automated Prediction Market with Reactive Network uses EVM event as mean for Market Closure.
 Traditional Prediction Market usually involves direct transaction from oracle to smart contract which can be rather, especially if demanded frequency of updates is high.
 This problem can be addressed with Reactive Network, which allows to switch from costly L1 callbacks to relatively cheap L1 events.

 Another advantage of Reactive Smart Contracts lies within their versatility for both already and to-be deployed oracles.
 If existing oracle emits valuable data as an event, than there is no need to redeploy it for casting callback in one particular smart contract.
 In he same way to-be deployed oracles can be developed with tailoring to Reactive Network and be much more reusable in various cases.
 That allows oracle developers to offer more competitive prices to consumer and simultaneously significantly increase their user base, which would be difficult or even impossible without use of RSC.
+This proposed solution for Automated Prediction Market with Reactive Network uses EVM event as mean for Market Closure.
+Traditional Prediction Market usually involves direct transaction from oracle to smart contract which can be rather, especially if demanded frequency of updates is high.
+This problem can be addressed with Reactive Network, which allows to switch from costly L1 callbacks to relatively cheap L1 events.

+Another advantage of Reactive Smart Contracts lies within their versatility for both already and to-be deployed oracles.
+If existing oracle emits valuable data as an event, than there is no need to redeploy it for casting callback in one particular smart contract.
+In he same way to-be deployed oracles can be developed with tailoring to Reactive Network and be much more reusable in various cases.
+That allows oracle developers to offer more competitive prices to consumer and simultaneously significantly increase their user base, which would be difficult or even impossible without use of RSC.

 ## Use case

+Contract `PredictionMarket.sol` was developed by Market Creator to log predictions of unlimited number of Participants, take their deposits and make payouts to winners.
+Participants are expected to answer if price of some currency pair will go UP or DOWN until the end of round.
+Although this contract template supports any crypto and fiat currency tracked by CoinGecko, in this use case Market Creator decided to go with classic choice and implement BTC/USD pair.
+Round duration was set to 5 minutes to give Participants reasonable time to place prediction and to comply with limitations of CoinGecko API.

+This contract implements payable *depositEther()* function that collects constant deposit 0.001 SepETH and Participant's prediction 'UP' or 'DOWN' as part of call data.
+All predictions stored in *upDeposits* *downDeposits* structs respectively and *allDeposits* in case of price did not change.
+When authorized entity sends round's correct answer to *payoutPrediction()* this function calculates payout by dividing contract balance by length of corresponding struct.
+Finally it checks if winning struct's length is positive number.
+If yes, it sends each winner Participant equal payout, else each Participant gets their deposit back.

+To to figure out which way price dynamics went each round, Market Creator deployed `oracle.py` to fetch off-chain latest price from CoinGecko and `PriceOracle.sol` to emit event with price and timestamp of moment when backend received price from CoinGecko.
+For automatic execution of payouts he also deployed `ReactivePayout.sol` on Reactive Network.
+This contract catches events emitted by PriceOracle and checks if new timestamp is bigger than previous.
+If current event's indeed contains updated price, then it compares previous price with received one and decides which is correct – 'UP', 'DOWN' or 'DRAW'.
+Finally, it sends callback to PredictionMarket and triggers aforementioned *payoutPrediction()* function.

+In context of Prediction Market Model:
+* PredictionMarket.sol – Deposit Vault and Payout Agent
+* PriceOracle.sol – Data Supplier
+* ReactivePayout.sol – Decision Maker

+In context of Reactive Network:
+* PredictionMarket.sol – L1 Callback Contract
+* PriceOracle.sol – L1 Source Contract
+* ReactivePayout.sol – Reactive Contract
 Contract `PredictionMarket.sol` was developed by Market Creator to log predictions of unlimited number of Participants, take their deposits and make payouts to winners.
 Participants are expected to answer if price of some currency pair will go UP or DOWN until the end of round.
 Although this contract template supports any crypto and fiat currency tracked by CoinGecko, in this use case Market Creator decided to go with classic choice and implement BTC/USD pair.
 Round duration was set to 5 minutes to give Participants reasonable time to place prediction and to comply with limitations of CoinGecko API.

 This contract implements payable *depositEther()* function that collects constant deposit 0.001 SepETH and Participant's prediction 'UP' or 'DOWN' as part of call data.
 All predictions stored in *upDeposits* *downDeposits* structs respectively and *allDeposits* in case of price did not change.
 When authorized entity sends round's correct answer to *payoutPrediction()* this function calculates payout by dividing contract balance by length of corresponding struct.
 Finally it checks if winning struct's length is positive number.
 If yes, it sends each winner Participant equal payout, else each Participant gets their deposit back.